On monoid graded semihereditary rings

-The following corollary generalizes \cite[Proposition 3.2]{ff74} in the case where $\Gamma=\mathbb{Z}$ and \cite[Exercise 11, Page 72]{no04} in the case where $\Gamma$ is a Group.
+The following corollary generalizes \cite[Proposition 3.2]{ff74} in the case where $\Gamma=\mathbb{Z}$ and \cite[Exercise 11, Page 72]{no04} in the case where $\Gamma$ is a group.

 \begin{corollary} Assume that $\Gamma$ is a cancelation monoid, and that $R=\bigoplus_{\alpha \in \Gamma}R_{\alpha}$ is a $\Gamma$-graded ring.
-A $\Gamma$-graded left $R$-module $F$ is gr-flat if and only if it is a flat $R$-module. \end{corollary} \begin{proof} It can be seen that $f\otimes_R1_F:M\otimes_RF\to N\otimes_RF$ is a homogeneous homomorphism of $\Gamma$-graded modules for every homogeneous homomorphism $f:M\to N$ of $\Gamma$-graded right $R$-modules $M, N$.
-This proves that if $F$ is a flat $R$-module, then it is a gr-flat module.
-Conversely, suppose $F$ is gr-flat.
+A $\Gamma$-graded left $R$-module $F$ is gr-flat if and only if it is a flat $R$-module. \end{corollary} \begin{proof} One implication is clear by the definition.
+For the other, suppose $F$ is gr-flat.
 Then, Theorem \ref{lazard} shows that the gr-flat module $F$ is the direct limit of a direct system of finitely generated gr-free modules (in the category of $\Gamma$-graded left $R$-modules) and hence, forgetting the grading, $F$ is flat by \cite[Corollary 8.11]{so00}. \end{proof}

-\begin{remark} {\em (1) As in the ungraded case, it can be seen that every graded $R$-module is a direct limit of all finitely generated graded submodules.
-Hence, using Lemma \ref{flat}, a graded module is (gr-)flat if all of its finitely generated graded submodules are gr-flat.
+\begin{remark} {\em (1) As in the ungraded case, it can be seen that every graded left $R$-module is a direct limit of all finitely generated graded submodules.
+Hence, using Lemma \ref{flat}, a graded left module is (gr-)flat if all of its finitely generated graded submodules are gr-flat.